wumiguo/JedAIToolkit/README.md

    2) Normalized Value similarity
    3) Value similarity
    4) Overall Graph similarity

+Any word or character-level pre-trained embeddings are also supported in combination with cosine similarity or Euclidean distance.

 ### Entity Clustering
 It takes as input the similarity graph produced by Entity Matching and partitions it into a set of equivalence clusters, with every cluster corresponding to a distinct real-world object.

 The following domain-independent methods are currently supported for Dirty ER:
-1) Center Clustering
+  1) Connected Components Clustering
-2) Connected Components Clustering
+  2) Center Clustering
-3) Cut Clustering
+  3) Merge-Center Clustering
-4) Markov Clustering
+  4) Ricochet SR Clustering
-5) Merge-Center Clustering
+  5) Correlation Clustering
-6) Ricochet SR Clustering
+  6) Markov Clustering
+  7) Cut Clustering

+For more details on the functionality of these methods, see [here](http://dblab.cs.toronto.edu/~fchiang/docs/vldb09.pdf).

+For Clean-Clean ER, the following methods are supported:
+  1) Unique Mapping Clustering
+  2) Row-Column Clustering
+  3) Best Assignment Clustering

+For more details on the functionality of the first method, see [here](https://arxiv.org/pdf/1207.4525.pdf).
+The 2nd algorithm implements an efficient approximation of the Hungarian Algorithm, while the 3rd one implements an efficient, heuristic solution to the assignment problem in unbalanced bipartite graphs.

 ### Similarity Join
 Similarity Join conveys the state-of-the-art algorithms for accelerating the computation of a specific character- or token-based similarity measure in combination with a user-determined similarity threshold.

+The following token-based similarity jon algorithms are supported:
+  1) AllPairs
+  2) PPJoin
+  3) SilkMoth

+The following character-based similarity jon algorithms are also supported:
+  1) FastSS
+  2) PassJoin
+  3) PartEnum
+  4) EdJoin
+  5) AllPairs

 ### Comparison Prioritization
 Comparison Prioritization associates all comparisons in a block collection with a weight that is proportional to the likelihood that they involve duplicates and then, it emits them iteratively, in decreasing weight.

+The following methods are currently supported:
+  1) Local Progressive Sorted Neighborhood
+  2) Global Progressive Sorted Neighborhood
+  3) Progressive Block Scheduling
+  4) Progressive Entity Scheduling
+  5) Progressive Global Top Comparisons
+  6) Progressive Local Top Comparisons

-For more details on the functionality of these methods, see [here](http://dblab.cs.toronto.edu/~fchiang/docs/vldb09.pdf).
+For more details on the functionality of these methods, see [here](https://arxiv.org/pdf/1905.06385.pdf).

-For Clean-Clean ER, only one method is supported:
-1) Unique Mapping Clustering

-For more details on its functionality, see [here](https://arxiv.org/pdf/1207.4525.pdf).

 ## How to add JedAI as a dependency to your project

 Visit https://search.maven.org/artifact/org.scify/jedai-core